mitchellmcm27/pandoc-manuscript-starter/README.md

 ## Automatic citation styles and reference formatting

-Thousands of bibliography and citation styles are provided in the `styles` folder (as .csl files).
-This folder is a clone of the [official Citation Style Language repository](https://github.com/citation-style-language/styles).
-To change the style, update the `csl` field in the YAML header of the manuscript.
-Note that many of the styles live in the `dependent` directory, for example, `"../styles/dependent/pnas.csl"`.
+Thousands of bibliography and citation styles are publicly available as .csl files.
+Changing the style involves downloaing one of these into the `styles` folder and changing the `--csl` pandoc argument (or updating the `csl` field in the YAML header of the document) to this new file.
+CSL files can be found at the [official Citation Style Language repository](https://github.com/citation-style-language/styles).

 ## Automatic builds with Github actions

-See `.github/workflows/main.yml`
+If you fork this repository, Github will take care of generating a pdf from the `manuscript.md` file whenever you push changes to any branch.
+See the `.github/workflows/main.yml` file and customize it as needed.

 ## Step by step